j0m0k0/j0m0k0.github.io/_tabs/about.md

  -->

 ---
-## Contact Me :)
+## Contact Me

-Feel free to reach out to me for collaboration or discussions on exciting tech projects!
+I'm a big fan of collaboration!
+Specially if it's a project that is open-source and helps the community.

-My Email: javadmokhtari@outlook.com
+Feel free to send an email :)

-Also, you can find my LinkedIn and X on top of this page.
+javadmokhtari@outlook.com